Nutrition Facts Labels

 The only way to determine whether a food product is a healthy choice is to read the information in the "Nutrition Facts" label.
 The Food and Drug Administration (FDA) and the U.S. Department of Agriculture require that all packaged foods display a nutrition information chart, the Nutrition Facts label.

 This label usually is located on the back or side of the packaging.
-A qualified health care provider, licensed dietician, or nutritionist can provide specific information about what to look for on food labels.
+A qualified health care provider, licensed dietitian, or nutritionist can provide specific information about what to look for on food labels.

 Food labels contain information about serving size and percent (%) daily values.
 At the top of the Nutrition Facts chart is an entry labeled "Serving Size."
 This amount is determined by the food manufacturer and must be based on a realistic amount.